defoe-code/defoe/docs/nls/write_pages_df_es.md

 # Stores each Page as string to ElasticSearch (ES) with some metadata associated with each document

 * Documents are cleaned (long-S and hyphen fixes) and also preprocessed using all the treatments that we have.
-* Pages are saved as cleaned, as well as the other preprocessed method, in different columns, along with some metadata
+* Pages are saved clean, as well as the other preprocessed method, in different columns, along with some metadata
 * Query module: `defoe.nls.queries.write_pages_df_es`
 * Configuration file:
   - defoe path (defoe_path)